lawrencecpaulson/lawrencecpaulson.github.io/_drafts/2022-07-06-Turing_Machines.md

 $x^n+y^n = z^n$; such a program would terminate if and only if Fermat's last theorem was false.
 But Turing did need to find a proof; the idea to use diagonalisation may have come from Gödel's use of the same technique in 1931 to prove his incompleteness theoerem.

-Then it was perhaps that he realised that a positive solution to the decision problem would have to imply a solution to the halting problem as well.
+Then it was perhaps that he realised that a positive solution to the decision problem would have to imply a solution to the halting problem as well: a key application of *problem reduction*.
 It's a shame we don't know how the ideas involved in his brilliant conception came together.

 ### Turing and Maurice Wilkes